The Girl in the Broken Mirror

 But being forced to conform to conservative Indian customs and traditions is only the beginning of a nightmare for Jay.
 When her life implodes, how can she hide the shame and how will she find a way to keep going?

 A gripping, contemporary story with strong female characters that explores the trauma of familial violence which teenage girls may face every day, whether as victims or bystanders.
+Nominated for the Carnegie Medal.

 ‘A disturbing, yet important and unflinching look at a girl who lives within the restraints of a traditional community, The Girl in the Broken Mirror is ultimately about hope, about understanding, and about where help may be found, even in the darkest of situations.
 The Girl in the Broken Mirror is an extremely powerful story, sensitively and acutely handled.
 A tour de force.’